- General Information

 after the other fields (used in the calculation) have been added.

-there are extra fields or fields with longer dimensions (like if you change a
+if there are extra fields or fields with longer dimensions (like if you

-downside with this is that if other parties use the database (or the clients
+this way.
+The downside with this is that if other parties use the database

 The difference with SQL as apposed to Topspeed, is that in Topspeed your